BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 \subsection{News Retrieval}

-\paragraph{TREC-NEWS} \cite{soboroff2019trec} 2019 track involves background linking: Given a news headline, we retrieve relevant news articles that provide important context or background information.
-We include the shared task data as our test queries $\mathbf{Q}$ and the TREC Washington Post\footnote{\href{https://ir.nist.gov/wapo/}{https://ir.nist.gov/wapo/}} as our corpus $\mathbf{T}$.
-We convert the original exponential gain relevant judgements to linear labels for simplicity.
+\textbf{TREC-NEWS} \cite{soboroff2019trec} 2019 track involves background linking: Given a news headline, we retrieve relevant news articles that provide important context or background information.
+We include the original shared task query description (single sentence) as our test queries $\mathbf{Q}$ and the TREC Washington Post as our corpus $\mathbf{T}$.
+For simplicity, we convert the original exponential gain relevant judgements to linear labels.

+\textbf{Robust04} \cite{96071} provides a robust dataset focusing on evaluating on poorly performing topics.
+We include the original shared task query description (single sentence) as our test queries $\mathbf{Q}$ and the complete TREC disks 4 and 5 documents as our corpus $\mathbf{T}$.